nrdowling/d2mr-assessment-ndowling/conflict-doc.md

 I am creating this file directly on GitHub.
 If I make a file with the same name in my local repo, via RStudio, before pulling this one, I will get a merge conflict.

+I am editing this file on GitHub after resolving merge conflicts in RStudio.
+When I fetch and pull from upstream, I should see this addition.